 We’ll go into more detail about the different components we’ve chosen below, but here’s a quick summary of the parts we’ve picked.

 Looking at the above list of hardware might leave you wondering why there are so many budget components listed.
-After all, this is a 4K gaming rig, surely we should have a super-powered CPU and boat loads of storage space too?
-Actually, when it comes to 4K gaming, the most important component is the graphics card and everything else, even the CPU, isn’t going to hold it back unless you’re aiming for high frame rates too — which for a budget build, we’re not.
+After all, this is a 4K gaming rig, surely we should have a superpowered CPU and boatloads of storage space too?
+Actually, when it comes to 4K gaming, the most important component is the graphics card and everything else, even the CPU, isn’t going to hold it back unless you’re aiming for the highest possible framerates.
+For a build on a budget, we’re not.

 As much as 4K gaming is cheaper today than it has been in the past, there is only so much we can get for $1,000.
-If you don’t need to be quite as strict as us, though, we’ll provide additional options in each category where you can splash a bit more cash for an improved experience.
+If you don’t need to be quite as strict as us, though, we’ll provide additional options in each category so you can spend a bit more cash for an improved experience.

-Arguably the best bang-for-buck gaming processor in the world right now, the AMD Ryzen 2600 gives you six cores, 12 threads, and a standard boost clock of up to 3.9GHz across all cores.
-It also comes with its own cooler, helping us keep costs down and though it is on the weak side compared to the powerful GPU we’re pairing it with, it won’t hold anything back at 4K with the kind of frame rates we’re targeting.
+Arguably the best bang-for-the-buck gaming processor in the world right now, the AMD Ryzen 3600X gives you six cores, 12 threads, and a single-core boost clock of up to 4.4GHz.
+It also comes with its own cooler, helping us keep costs down.
+Thanks to the entire Ryzen 3000 range enjoying automated overclocking features, it is only a little faster than the 3600, but with there being a mere $10 difference between the two, it’s a worthy upgrade for our system.

-By far the most important component in any 4K gaming rig, the graphics card does the bulk of the heavy lifting and is the most expensive part because of it.
-AMD cards aren’t often talked about in the same breath as 4K, but the Vega 56 is perfectly capable of handling entry-level 4K gaming at reasonable detail levels.
-You can’t expect the frame rates you would see with a Vega 64, or even one of the newer-generation Nvidia RTX cards, but it will absolutely be capable of 4K resolution in almost all games if you’re willing to compromise on some settings.
+By far the most important component in any 4K gaming rig, the graphics card does the bulk of the heavy lifting and is the most expensive part for that reason.
+AMD cards aren’t often talked about in the same breath as 4K, but the 5700 XT is perfectly capable of handling entry-level 4K gaming at reasonable detail levels.
+You can’t expect the framerates you would see with anor one of the other high-end Nvidia cards, but this is the best bang-for-the-buck card you can get without breaking our budget.

 We could save a little money by going single module — providing an easier upgrade path in the future — but dual channel has its benefits.
-There are faster kits out there which would benefit our set up, as Ryzen CPUs tend to like faster memory.
-If you have a little more to spend, something like this 3,000MHz G.Skil Ripjaws kit can be had for around $25 more.
+RGB lights are nice additions you can pay for too, but they dramatically increase prices.

-For $40, you aren’t going to find a better case than the MasterBox Q300L.
-Somehow Cooler Master has created a case with a side panel, and dust filters for $40 that actually looks good.
+For $45, you aren’t going to find a better case than the Cooler Master MasterBox Q300L.
+Somehow Cooler Master has created a case with a side panel, and dust filters for under $50 that actually looks good.

 We don’t know how it’s done it, but it has.
 This mATX case is perfect for our budget 4K gaming rig.